-- > Apprenticeships may narrow options early on.
-Your child will need to have a fairly clear idea of the type of career they wish to pursue. - ▶ It may be difficult for your child to combine studying with working. - ▶ The salary of an apprentice can be quite low and your child will also need to consider financing their travel and living expenses if they are not living at home.
-Furthermore, your child may need to pay back their course fees if they choose to leave their apprenticeship early. - ➤ Your child may feel that they are missing out on the 'student life' if taking a degree apprenticeship.
-However, some universities still offer their degree apprentices a strong student experience. - ▶ Many companies provide graduate schemes for university leavers on completion of their degree. - ▶ Entering the work place at an early age may lead to fatigue. - Degree apprenticeships are still quite new so there is a limited number of vacancies at the moment.
+- ▶ Apprenticeships may narrow options early on.
+Your child will need to have a fairly clear idea of the type of career they wish to pursue. - ▶ It may be difficult for your child to combine studying with working. - ▷ The salary of an apprentice can be guite low and your child will also need to consider financing their travel and living expenses if they are not living at home. - Your child may feel that they are \triangleright missing out on the 'student life' if taking a degree apprenticeship.
+However, some universities still offer their degree apprentices a strong student experience. - Many companies provide graduate \triangleright schemes for university leavers on completion of their degree. - ▷ Entering the work place at an early age may lead to fatigue. - ▷ Degree apprenticeships are still quite new so there is a limited number of vacancies at the moment.